-- Glucosamine sulphate – this is a chemical found naturally in the body, which helps to strengthen ligaments and tendons around joints.
-When exercising and training, it is important to have sufficient quantities of this in the body, to ensure full repair of your joints.
-You can take glucosamine sulphate in doses up to 1500mg daily as a handy buffer for your joints if you are pounding on hard surfaces for several hours
+Glucosamine sulphate – this is a chemical found naturally in the body, which helps to strengthen ligaments and tendons around joints.3 When exercising and training, it is important to have sufficient quantities of this in the body, to fully repair your joints.
+You can take glucosamine sulphate in doses up to 1500mg daily as a handy buffer for your joints.
+It is particularly helpful for runners who are pounding on hard surfaces for several hours every week.

-Ginger – although this is a herb commonly used to spice up your food, some people also find that it is effective as a painkiller and anti-inflammatory for painful joints
+Ginger – although this is a herb commonly used to spice up your food, some people also find that it is effective as a painkiller and anti-inflammatory for painful joints.4

-- Vitamin C – know that feeling when your muscles become stiff and sore a day or two after intense exercise?
-Well, it may be that vitamin C supplements taken shortly before and after exercise may reduce that symptom, particularly if you are new to exercise
+Vitamin C – when your muscles become stiff and sore a day or two after intense exercise, vitamin C supplements may prove helpful.
+They can be taken shortly before and after exercise may reduce achy muscles, particularly if you are new to exercise.5